wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_transparency.md

     ]
 ```

+If RPC doesn't provide any results, or it is kind of `success` flag and there is no need to encrypt it,
+`enc_resp_key` option can be omitted.

-*Example.* Caller-to-Dealer `CALL` with encryption and public key itself
+*Example.* Caller-to-Dealer `CALL` with encryption and keyname and response key

 {align="left"}
 ```json